ubaltaci/docbox-fork/content/example.md

 ## Card Issued (POST)

-<span style="color:red">V2 - 'new_card' field added to request body and json response</span>

-<span style="color:red">V2 - at least one of the card field should be exist ('card' or 'new_card'), if both exist, both will be processed.</span>
+<span style="color:red">V2 - Dont forget to replace /v1/ with /v2/ if you want target new card integration</span>

 New loyalty card issued or e-mail added to existing card.
 If existing card has already e-mail, /card-issued [PUT] should be called.